-Helena led a Nuffield-funded comparative study of the regulation of spousal migration in Europe and US which completed in October 2013 (http://sprc.info/marriage-migration/).
-She has participated in several other research projects including the EU (FP7) funded Genderace project on multiple discrimination and IMPIC (Immigration Policies in Comparison).
-She is currently collaborating with Dr Katharine Charsley (University of Bristol) on a special issue of Men and Masculinities entitled 'The Invisible (Migrant) Man' to be published over the coming year and which emerged from a workshop held at Middlesex in 2011.
+Previously, Helena led a Nuffield-funded comparative study of the regulation of spousal migration in Europe and US, which completed in October 2013.
+She has participated in several other research projects including the EU (FP7) funded Genderace project on multiple discrimination.
+She is one of the UK country experts for the European Union Democracy Observatory on Citizenship.

 Helena teaches International Migration and the Law to postgraduate students and Immigration, Nationality and Asylum Law to undergraduate students.
-She is currently supervising several PhD students on subjects including skilled female Indian migrants, refugee law and same sex relationships, and the legal protection of migrant domestic workers.
+She is currently supervising PhD students on skilled female Indian migrants, refugee law and same sex relationships, and the legal protection of migrant domestic workers.
 She welcomes applications from students interested in her areas of expertise.

 Conferences and Workshops Convened: